VisTrails/VisTrails/doc/usersguide/querying.rst

 .. topic:: Try it now!

-   Open the "terminator.vt" example file, and enter ``Search`` mode.
+   Open the :vtl:`terminator.vt` example file, and enter ``Search`` mode.
 Let's look for all workflows that were created after November 24, 2010.
 In the search box in the ``Search`` panel, type ``'after: 24 nov 2010'`` and press 'Enter'.
 The expected result is shown in Figure :ref:`Results of a query to find any changes make after November 24, 2010 <fig-querying-july1>`.

 .. _fig-querying-july1: